-As Australia's cities grow ever smarter, town planners are having to think even further outside the proverbial box when it comes to designing the metropolises of the future – and car parks are no exception.
+As Australia’s cities grow ever smarter, town planners are thinking even further outside the proverbial box when it comes to designing the metropolises of the future – and car parks are no exception.
 With a host of revolutionary technology popping up across not only the car park industry, but sectors across the spectrum, it will pay to be ahead of the curve when designing your car park of the future.

 Town planners are having to think even further outside the proverbial box when it comes to designing the metropolises of the future.